Best Hostels in Taghazout, Morocco for 2026

 Dorms from €13/night.

-5. Dar Surf – Best for Surfing
+5. Dar Surf – Best for Learning to Surf

 Translating to ‘home of surf’, Dar Surf does what it says on the tin.
 The surf house is a one-stop shop for your Moroccan surf holiday adventure.

-Dar Surf comes equipped with their own surf shop, so you need not traipse around the village looking for board and wetty rentals.
+Dar Surf comes equipped with its own surf shop, so you need not traipse around the village looking for board and wetty rentals.
 They also offer surf and yoga packages that cater to all levels of surfing expertise.

 They’re staffed with experienced local surf instructors and an in-house yoga teacher.
 So if you prefer, you can book a dorm on its own and dip in and out of activities as you please.